 Appeal a Valuation of Property

 Property assessments can be appealed each year for the current tax year.
 Valuation appeals can be considered, based on the January 1, 2020 fair market value.
-Appeals must be made prior to the date that the Dare County Board of Equalization and Review adjourns for the year, which is generally in April.
+Appeals must be made prior to the date that the Dare County Board of Equalization and Review adjourns for the year which, for 2020, is Friday, May 29.
 Whenever possible, Appraisal office staff review any taxpayer’s valuation on an informal basis before the Board of Equalization and Review meets.
 Taxpayers are not required to file an appeal informally; they may file directly with the Board of Equalization and Review if they choose.

 The Board of Equalization and Review is a five member committee of Dare County citizens, appointed by the Board of Commissioners, who meet each year in order to hear appeals from any property owner who disagrees with the appraisal of their property or the property of others.
 This includes real estate and personal property.
 The Board has the authority to increase or reduce the appraised value of any property, or may choose to support the current value.
 If the market value of a property has either increased or decreased since January 2020, the assessment cannot be changed by the Board of Equalization and Review to reflect the change in the market since that date.
 The Board of Equalization and Review can consider only if a property is equitably assessed based on the latest countywide revaluation, and can change the assessment if the taxpayer can show that the assessed value is substantially different than the fair market value of January 2020.

 By law, the Board must meet for its first meeting no earlier than the first Monday in April, and no later than the first Monday in May.
-Notice of the meeting dates is published in a local newspaper each year.
+For 2020, the Board convened on Monday May 4.
+Notice of the first meeting and adjournment date of May 29 was published in a local newspaper with general circulation in the county.
 All meetings of the Board of Equalization and Review are open to the public.
+Due to current complications in holding meetings, the hearings for appeals received by May 29, will not be scheduled until a later date, possibly late summer or fall, and may be virtual in format.
 If the property owner is not satisfied with the Board’s decision, they may appeal to the North Carolina Property Tax Commission, which also bases its decision on whether the property is equitably assessed.
 An appeal must be made through the Board of Equalization and Review before one can be filed with the Property Tax Commission.